awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

    }
    ```

-1. Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command, along with the `config.json` file that you created in the previous step, to create your scaling policy:
+1. Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command, along with the `config.json` file that you created in the previous step, to create your scaling policy\.

    ```
    aws autoscaling put-scaling-policy --policy-name my-scaling-policy --auto-scaling-group-name my-asg \